kodydoherty/OnTheMap/README.md

 ##Use
 -----------
-1. Login to app with Udacity account to view other studetns on the map.
+1. Login to app with Udacity account to view other students on the map.
 2. Add a study location or view another students study location on the map.

 ##References